 Previous studies include the work by Ivanov et al. (1990) documenting IT energetics across the North Equatorial Counter Current (NECC).
-According to these authors, a decrease of energy density in the semi-diurnal IT was found close to the core of the NECC, admittedly owing to energy transfers into smaller-scale IWs (reported visually by the onboard crew).
-More than a decade later, Brandt et al. (2002) did confirm the existence of large-amplitude ISWs in this region, using high-resolution acoustical data (collected during November 2000).
+According to these authors, a decrease of energy density in the semi-diurnal IT was found close to the core of the NECC, presumably owing to energy transfers to smaller-scale IWs (reported visually by the onboard crew).
+More than a decade later, Brandt et al. (2002) confirmed the existence of large-amplitude ISWs in this region, using high-resolution acoustical data (collected during November 2000).
 In their study, ship-mounted ADCP measurements along a meridional section (coincident with the NECC, see Fig. 01 for location) were used to measure the waves’ main properties.
-Their findings included dominant directions close to 30 °T and inter-packets distances of the order of 70 km.
+Their findings included dominant directions close to 30 °T and inter-packet distances of the order of 70 km.
 More recently, Vlasenko et al. (2005) also reported on data collected close to generation site A in Fig. 01 (during November 1980).
 According to these last authors, a density front was found in this region of the tropical West Atlantic (see Fig. 1 and their Figures 3.1 and 3.2), which is associated with the NECC.
 A very similar setting is also discussed in the South China Sea by Buijsman et al. (2010a), where the Kuroshio Current is also associated with a density front, with important implications for ISW development there.
 This feature is of particular interest to this study and its implications are further discussed in Section 3.